 - When food is scarce, a high percentage of the population will not have young.
 Females have a delayed implantation mechanism that allows them to have young when food is most abundant and to adjust the size of the litter to the availability of food.

 - Wolverines are non-migratory and do not hibernate during the winter.
-They’re active day and night and alternate three to four hour periods between activity and sleep.
+They are active day and night, and they alternate three to four hour periods between activity and sleep.

 What is Being Done

-In 2004, experts performed an aerial survey of 195,000 square-kilometres of wilderness, but didn’t find any trace of wolverines.
-And since 2003, the group has tried to collect hair samples of wolverines with hair poles, poles wrapped in barbed wire and topped with carrion.
-No samples have been collected to date, but Schmelzer says there is great interest in the program and more poles will be deployed at the end of this winter when wolverines should be hungriest.
+In 2004, experts performed an aerial survey of 195,000 km2 of wilderness, but did not find any trace of Wolverines.
+Since 2003, the group has tried to collect hair samples of Wolverines with hair poles – poles wrapped in barbed wire and topped with carrion.
+No samples have been collected to date, but Schmelzer says there is great interest in the program and more poles will be deployed at the end of this winter when Wolverines should be hungriest.

 What You Can Do